Housing Stability Policy and Strategic Investments (HPS)

 The Toronto Hostels Training Centre continues to partner with the following training providers offering comprehensive training for the Centre’s membership and clientele:

-- Canadian Training Institute (CPI)
+- Canadian Training Institute (CTI)

 - Toronto Public Health